Mikea1984/Mikea1984/README.md

 - 👋 Hi, I’m @Mikea1984
-- 👀 I’m interested in learning python, Java and Linux!!
-Iam new in this profession but find it to the most exciting thing I have ever attempted.
-The opportunities are endless!!
+- 👀 I’m interested in learning python, Java and Linux and more!!
+Iam new in this profession ,although I find it to be the most exciting.
+The possibilities are endless!
 - 🌱 I’m currently learning ruby, Linux on ish and java.
-I have 5 yrs or exposure but only 6 months on actual organize learning on a language.
+I have a few yrs of exposure.
+(2022)I only have about 6 months actual organized/focused learning on a specific language.
 I am super excited to make a career out of my newly discovered passion!!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - archuletamike99@gmail.com